Umuzi-org/ACN-syllabus/content/projects/katas/level-1/_index.md

 #
 ```

-## Task 1.6
+## Task 6

-Write a function that takes in an array/list of strings and then prints out the longest one.
+Write a function `longest` that takes in an array/list of strings and then prints out the longest one.

 For example, `longest(["the","quick","brown", "fox", "ate", "my", "chickens"])` should print: